ioos/sos-injector/README.md

-SosInjector
+SOS Observation Injector
 ===========

-The SOS Injector is used to enter sensor observations into a SOS.
+The SOS Observation Injector is used to enter sensor observations into a SOS.
 To use the code one must create an instance of the StationUpdater with the URL of your SOS.
 Then call the method ‘update’ on this instance passing in Station objects.

 The Station class represents a location that has one or more sensors.
 In this class one has to provide: description of the station, latitude/longitude,